lucaslrodri/jupyter-tikz/README.md

 Contributions are welcome from everyone!
 Whether you're reporting bugs, submitting feedback, or actively improving the codebase, your involvement is valuable.
 Here’s how you can contribute:

 1. If you encounter any issues or have suggestions for improvements, please report them using the [issues page](https://github.com/lucaslrodri/jupyter-tikz/issues).
-2. If you're interested in developing the software further, please refer to [contributing guide]().
+2. If you're interested in developing the software further, please refer to [contributing guide](./DEVELOPMENT.md).

 # Thanks

 I had been using [ITikZ](https://github.com/jbn/itikz) for years.
 However, it doesn't update often and relies on the outdated `pdf2svg` to convert PDFs to images, which causes problems in Windows environments.
 Inspired by ITikZ and [TikZ Magic](https://github.com/mkrphys/ipython-tikzmagic), I decided to create my own package, adding new features such as the ability to work with preambles.
 I also switched from `pdf2svg` to Poppler, which works perfectly in Windows.

+# License

+Distributed under the terms of the [MIT](./LICENSE) license, pytest is free and open source software.